ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 # **C++ Core API**

-!!! warning
+!!! note
-    This documentation is correct for only versions of sc-machine that >= 0.9.0.
+    This is correct for only versions of sc-machine that >= 0.9.0.
 ---

 The API provides core functionality for creating, retrieving and erasing sc-elements in sc-memory.